Julien Macdonald

-Julien Macdonald OBE (born 19 March 1971) is a Welsh fashion designer who has appeared as judge on the television programme, Britain & Ireland's Next Top Model.
+Julien Macdonald OBE (born 19 March 1971) is a British fashion designer from Merthyr Tydfil, Wales, who has appeared as judge on the television programme, Britain & Ireland's Next Top Model.
 In 2001, he was named "British Fashion Designer of the Year", and on 15 March 2001, was appointed as chief designer at Givenchy (Alexander McQueen's successor).
 His atelier is at Old Burlington Street, London.

 Early life

-Julien Macdonald was born in Merthyr Tydfil, Wales, where he attended Cyfarthfa High School.
+Julien Macdonald was born in Merthyr Tydfil, where he attended Cyfarthfa High School.
 When Julien finished High School he studied Art at The College Merthyr Tydfil, where he developed his design skills with lecturer Martyn Jones.
 He was taught knitting by his mother and soon became interested in design.

 Julien Macdonald was also interested in a career as a dancer, but, instead, studied textiles at the Faculty of Arts and Architecture, Brighton.
 He then became a student at the Royal College of Art, where he gained a master's degree.

 Career

 Soon after graduation, Julien Macdonald was recruited by Karl Lagerfeld to work for Chanel, a role that was accompanied with creating knitwear for Alexander McQueen.

 In 2001, Julien Macdonald was appointed to the position of chief designer at the Paris Haute Couture house of Givenchy (as successor to Alexander McQueen); and, in 2001, he was named British Fashion Designer of the Year.
 He forms part of the media profile given to Welsh figures in the Cool Cymru movement.

-He was selected by British Airways in 2001 to redesign their flight attendants' uniforms.
+He was selected by British Airways in 2001 to redesign their cabin crew's uniforms.

 In 2014, Julien Macdonald launched an eyewear range in collaboration with Vision Express.